haroldcarr/blockchain-explained/a001-the-chain-in-blockchain/README.md

 source code and discussion
 --------------------------

-Thanks to Ulises Cerviño Beresi, Heath Matlock and Alejandro Serra Mena for pre-publication feedback.
+Thanks to Ulises Cerviño Beresi, Heath Matlock, Alejandro Serra Mena and Mark Moir for pre-publication feedback.

 The code for this exposition is available at :